ohmyshake/programming-tutorial/book/hpc/Globus.md

 ### 4. Python Script

-Here is an example using `globus-cli` to transfer data (single file and directory) between two endpoints, and note the `input.txt` file has **two columns**, the first column is `source file's path` and the second column is ``destination file's path.
+Here is an example using `globus-cli` to transfer data (single file and directory) between two endpoints, and note the `input.txt` file has **two columns**, the first column is `source file's path` and the second column is `destination file's path`.

 ```python
 import os